flynx/actions.js/README.md

   are ignored
 - **No state transferred via mixin**
-  The only two things _inherited_ from the object defining the actions via the mixin methods or `mix` function are properties and actions, all data, including normal methods is discarded.
+  The only two things _inherited_ from the object defining the actions via the mixin methods or `mix` function are properties and methods/actions, all data is discarded.

 **Notes:**